rjcarlson/ELK_Stack_Project/README.md

 These playbooks refers configuration files in the Ansible/files folder

 You navigate to the ELK server public IP:5601/app/kibana to make sure all services are up and running and logging is in progress.

+As of Dec 9th, the plan is to create a single yaml file containing all the current separate pieces.
+This will give the ability to run just the one playbook when 'starting from scratch'.